KazukiNakamae/MaChIAto/README.md

 ## Install MaChIAto using the docker (Strongly Recommended)

+MaChIAto can run on any operating system using Docker.
+Please follow the instruction.

 1. Download and install Docker Desktop: https://docs.docker.com/engine/install/#desktop

 2. Enter Docker settings menu to adjust the memory allocation (~10G of memory is recommmended)